Welcome to Volume 8 of Executed to Suppress His Message.

 And He said, “Who told you that you were naked?
 Have you eaten from the tree of which I commanded you not to eat?”
 (Genesis 3:11).

-The Tree of the Knowledge of Good and Evil shared knowledge with Eve.
+So the Tree of the Knowledge of Good and Evil was a person who shared false knowledge with Eve.

 When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was desirable to make one wise, she took from its fruit and ate; and she gave also to her husband with her, and he ate (Genesis 3:6).

-The Tree of the Knowledge of Good and Evil was a symbol for a lying spirit who gave false knowledge to Eve.
+So understand: The Tree of the Knowledge of Good and Evil was a symbol for a lying spirit that gave false knowledge to Eve.

 ~~~~